pavankalisetti009/gitlab/doc/administration/settings/jira_cloud_app.md

 ## Using a reverse proxy

+You should avoid using a reverse proxy in front of your self-managed instance if possible.
+Instead, consider using a public IP address and securing the domain with a firewall.

-To use the GitLab for Jira Cloud app on a self-managed instance that cannot be accessed from the internet, the self-managed instance must be accessible from Jira Cloud.
-You can use a reverse proxy, but keep the following in mind:
+If you must use a reverse proxy for the GitLab for Jira Cloud app on a self-managed instance that cannot be accessed directly from the internet, keep the following in mind:

 - When you [install the GitLab for Jira Cloud app from the Atlassian Marketplace](#install-the-gitlab-for-jira-cloud-app-from-the-atlassian-marketplace), use a client with access to both the internal GitLab FQDN and the reverse proxy FQDN.